Da2software/Angular-datalist/README.md

  first create one component with the command:
  ` npm generate component [any path]/input-datalist`

- You can copy each part of code on the new component generated.
+You can copy each part of the code on the new component generated.
 >
 input-datalist.component.css
 input-datalist.component.html